 Budgets for the Feasibility Award and Proof of Concept Award Programs should reflect one year of funding.
 However, funding will be allocated in six-month tranches based upon progress toward milestones as detailed in the application and determined by the external review board.
 All funding is intended to support the achievement of commercially relevant milestones.
 Funding is available for salaries of students, postdoctoral fellows, technicians, staff, and other non-faculty project personnel, supplies, and miscellaneous expenses.
-Up to 20% of the direct costs can be allocated towards the salary (including fringe benefits) of the Principal Investigator, with a calculated annual salary cap of \$203,700 for non-state personnel only.
+Up to 20% of the direct costs can be allocated towards the salary (including fringe benefits) of the Principal Investigator, with a calculated annual salary cap of \$212,100 (this is the 2023 NIH salary cap and is subject to change in 2024) for non-state personnel only.
 Faculty members who are full-time on New York State payroll cannot request salary reimbursement for their effort.
 Post-doctoral fellows who apply as a Principal Investigator must receive written permission from their host lab director and are subject to the 20% limit on salary and fringe.
 Please note that students and Postdoctoral trainees that are supported by a third- party fellowship award may need prior approval from the funding organization to accept this award.